AranBSmith/rhex-ite/README.md

     - `./build/exp/rhex-ite/rhex_simu path_to_archive [-l id_of_to_be_removed] [-n number_of_BO_iterations]`
     - `./build/exp/rhex-ite/rhex_graphic path_to_archive [-l id_of_to_be_removed] [-n number_of_BO_iterations]` for the graphics version
     - the ids of the legs are zero-based; i.e., they span from 0 to 5
+    - the arguments parser is not very sophisticated
+    - e.g. `./build/exp/rhex-ite/rhex_simu ~/itev2/map_stats/bo0208/1/archive_3000.dat -w 0 -l 1 -d -1` tests in flat terrain, with no damage.
+    - other options also exist e.g. `./build/exp/rhex-ite/rhex_simu ~/itev2/map_stats/bo0208/1/archive_3000.dat -f 0.45 -w 1 -l 1 -d -1` tests with a friction coefficient of .45, and in world 1 (sand dune).
+    - e.g. `./build/exp/rhex-ite/rhex_simu ~/itev2/map_stats/bo0208/1/archive_3000.dat -w 0 -l 0 4 -d 0 0` : middle right leg and left hind leg removed
+    - e.g. `./build/exp/rhex-ite/rhex_simu ~/itev2/map_stats/bo0208/1/archive_3000.dat -m 1 -w 0 -l 1 -d -1` : choose model with flag `-m 1`, specifying a model with a hind leg that has a weaker spring coefficient.
+    - The experiments ran in this work can be found in the testbo.sh and testdynfbc.sh files.
 - Some **already generated archives** (to save you time) are in the `archives` folder.
 You can use [MAP-Elites-Rhex](https://github.com/AranBSmith/MAP-Elites-Rhex) to generate new ones.

 ## LICENSE